Kudvaskaryash/Kudvaskaryash/README.md

 - 👋 Hi, I’m @Kudvaskar yash
-- I am studying in 12th std
+- BSc IT Student
-- I am a science student
+- Studying in FY

 <!---
 Kudvaskaryash/Kudvaskaryash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.